 Ballistic estates have become something of an Audi touchstone and they don't come any better than the latest RS 4 Avant.
 Jonathan Crouch takes a look.

 The RS4 shows Audi at its brilliant best.
-Fast, frantic but perfectly practical, this fourth generation version is a Ferrari for families, a five-seater estate that this time round switches from 4.2-litre V8 to 2.9-litre V6 biturbo power.
-This engine offers much the same 450PS power output with faster acceleration and much greater efficiency.
+Fast, frantic but perfectly practical, this improved version of the fourth generation model remains a Ferrari for families, a five-seater estate that here retains 2.9-litre V6 biturbo power with a 450PS output, but gains a smarter look and a plusher cabin.

 Every once in a while, a car is developed that is so good and such a class benchmark that other manufacturers are very wary about taking it on.
 The Range Rover for example - maybe even the Mazda MX-5.
 Audi makes such a car too - and it's this one, the RS4 Avant.
 If you want a very, very fast, four-wheel drive estate with supercar performance, there's really no credible rival to this one.
 The work of Audi Sport, the Ingolstadt brand's go-faster arm, the genes of this particular car can be traced right back to quattro's first product, the RS2 estate that was co-developed with Porsche in 1994.
 It paved the way for the first generation in the RS4 line, the 2.7-litre twin-turbo MK1 model of 2000, ferociously quick but ultimately rather unsatisfying in the way that very fast Audis used to be.
 But aren't any more.
 The second generation RS4 of 2006, this car, proved to be a landmark car for the brand, a machine good enough at last to properly challenge the all-conquering BMW M3.
 The third generation version of 2012 used the same 4.2-litre V8 and continued that trend, But can the same form line be maintained with the switch to V6 power?
 Let's find out.